risckaust/risc-documentations/docs/source/1-flight-gazebo.rst

 .. code-block:: bash

   ./ubuntu-install.sh

-  ./ws.sh
+Then copy commands line by line from ``ws.sh`` and run them one by one in a terminal.

-This will setup all permissions and development environment which inclused the software-in-the-loop simulation.
+This will setup all permissions and development environment which includes the software-in-the-loop simulation.

 * Install ``QGroundControl`` from `here <https://docs.qgroundcontrol.com/en/getting_started/download_and_install.html#ubuntu-linux>`_.
 Use the AppImage option.

 Testing SITL with Gazebo \(No ROS\)
 -----

-In this step, we will validate that the PX4 SITL app and gazebo work as expected.
+In this step, we will validate that the PX4 SITL app and Gazebo work as expected.
 To run the SITL app and Gazebo, execute the following commands in a new terminal

 .. code-block:: bash

   cd ~/src/Firmware
   make posix_sitl_default gazebo

-After sometime, you should be able to see an Iris model loaded in gazebo, and the ``pxh>`` command line in the terminal.
+After sometime, you should be able to see an Iris model loaded in Gazebo, and the ``pxh>`` command line in the terminal.
 Just hit ENTER couple of times if you don't see the ``pxh>`` command line, and it should appear.

 To takeoff/land the quadcopter, execute the following commands in the terminal